-- The 4th Schedule makes provision for an exemption certificate to be issued by SARS to a labour broker, which will absolve employers from having to deduct Employees' Tax from any payments made to such labour brokers. - SARS shall not issue an exemption certificate if: - more than 80% of the gross income of the labour broker during the tax year consists of amounts received from any one client, unless the labour broker employs three or more full-time employees throughout the tax year: - who are on a full-time basis engaged in the business of that labour broker of providing persons to or procuring persons for clients of that labour broker: - who are not connected persons in relation to that labour broker or - the labour broker provides to any of its clients the services of any other labour broker or - the labour broker is contractually obliged to provide a specified employee of the labour broker to render any service to such client. - An exemption certificate is only valid from the date of issue until the end of the tax year. - The labour broker must apply annually on an IRP30(a) form for a new exemption certificate at a SARS branch at least two months before the expiring of his/her current exemption certificate.
+- The Fourth Schedule makes provision for an exemption certificate to be issued by SARS to a labour broker, which will absolve employers from having to deduct Employees' Tax from any payments made to such labour brokers. - SARS shall not issue an exemption certificate if more than 80% of the gross income of the labour broker during the tax year consists of amounts received from any one client, unless the labour broker employs three or more full-time employees throughout the tax year: - Who are not connected persons in relation to that labour broker, or - Who are on a full-time basis engaged in the business of that labour broker of providing persons to or procuring persons for clients of that labour broker - The labour broker provides to any of its clients the services of any other labor broker; or - The labour broker is contractually obliged to provide a specified employee of the labour broker to render any service to such client - An exemption certificate is only valid from the date of issue until the end of the tax year. - The labour broker must apply annually on an IRP30(a) form for a new exemption certificate at a SARS branch at least two months before the expiring of his/her current exemption certificate.
 If the issue of an exemption certificate is delayed for longer than a calendar month, the date of validity will be altered from the date of issue to the date the application was received.
-In such cases any Employees' Tax deducted is refundable by the relevant employer. - An exemption certificate will only be valid if: - it is not outdated; - it bears a labour broker reference number beginning with a 7; - it has been computer printed; - the labour broker is in possession of the original; and - it has not been altered in any way. - If a labour broker is in possession of a valid exemption certificate and undergoes a change of name, the original certificate must be returned to the relevant SARS branch together with an application for a new certificate, which indicates the changed particulars.
+In such cases any employees' tax deducted is refundable by the relevant employer.

-If an exemption certificate has been lost or misplaced, application for a replacement certificate must be made to SARS Head Office and the replacement certificate will only be issued during the period of validity of the original certificate.
+- An exemption certificate will only be valid if it: - Is not outdated; - Bears a labour broker reference number beginning with a 7; - Has been computer printed; - The labour broker is in possession of the original; and - Has not been altered in any way. - If a labour broker is in possession of a valid exemption certificate and undergoes a change of name, the original certificate must be returned to the relevant SARS branch together with an application for a new certificate, which indicates the changed particulars. - If an exemption certificate has been lost or misplaced, application for a replacement certificate must be made to SARS Head Office and the replacement certificate will only be issued during the period of validity of the original certificate. - If a labour broker is not in possession of a valid exemption certificate (IRP30), all payments made to the labour broker will be subject to employees' tax

-- If a labour broker is not in possession of a valid exemption certificate (IRP30), all payments made to the labour broker will be subject to Employees' Tax. - An employer who does not deduct Employees' Tax from a payment to a labour broker must be in possession of a certified copy of an exemption certificate (IRP30) that must be retained for inspection purposes. - The deduction is classified in the following categories: - Labour broker with exemption certificate no Employees' Tax must be deducted; - Labour broker without an exemption certificate Employees' Tax must be deducted according to the applicable deduction tables; - Labour broker with a tax directive Employees' Tax must be deducted according to the instructions on the tax directive.
+- An employer who does not deduct employees' tax from a payment to a labour broker must be in possession of a certified copy of an exemption certificate (IRP30) that must be retained for inspection purposes. - The deduction is classified in the following categories: - Labour broker with exemption certificate no employees' tax must be deducted: - Labour broker without an exemption certificate employees' tax must be deducted according to the applicable deduction tables; - Labour broker with a tax directive employees' tax must be deducted according to the instructions on the tax directive - The employees' tax deducted for a labour broker whether calculated according to the deduction tables or a tax directive must be reflected as PAYE.

-- The Employees' Tax deducted for a labour broker whether calculated according to the deduction tables or a tax directive must be reflected as PAYE. - The remuneration must be reflected under code 3617 on the IRP5/IT3(a). - The reason code for non-deduction of Employees' Tax (where applicable) must be reflected as 07 on the IRP5/IT3(a).
+- The remuneration must be reflected under code 3617 on the IRP5/IT3 (a) certificate. - The reason code for non-deduction of employees' tax (where applicable) must be reflected as 07 on the IRP5/IT3(a) certificate.

-16.2 INDEPENDENT CONTRACTOR
+14.2 INDEPENDENT CONTRACTOR

-Income earned by an independent contractor is specifically excluded from the definition of remuneration in Paragraph 1 of the 4th Schedule.
+Income earned by an independent contractor is specifically excluded from the definition of remuneration in Paragraph 1 of the Fourth Schedule